How to get a job in the ski industry

 I often get asked, "How do I get a job in the ski industry?"
 This is my answer. . .

-3) Doing the above + variety of experience + great performance = work your way up to bigger opportunities (same as other industries)
+3) Doing the above + variety of experience + great performance = work your way up to bigger opportunities.

-4) Lastly, if you don't do anything different, nothing different will happen.
+4) Lastly, if you don't do anything different, don't expect different results.
 Even if only a few hours or days a week, get off your ass and start helping someone or some company to make skiing better.
 One thing will lead to the other and before you know it, you'll be running the show!

-5) There are literally thousands of product companies, shops, mountains, media groups, and more hiring all the time, reach out to them and ask where they post job oppenings.
+5) There are literally thousands of businesses hiring all the time.
+Reach out to them and ask where they post job oppenings.
 SIA is a great place to find companies in the ski industry.
 Many companies have dozens of brands under one roof and post job opportunities regularly like K2 Sports does here.
 Go get one!